Matsonford station

-Matsonford station is a SEPTA rapid transit station in Lower Merion Township, Pennsylvania.
-It serves the Norristown High Speed Line (Route 100) and is located at Matsonford Road and Montgomery Avenue (PA 320).
-Local, Hughes Park Express, and Norristown Express trains all stop at Matsonford.
+Matsonford station is a SEPTA Metro rapid transit station in Lower Merion Township, Pennsylvania.
+It serves the M and is located at Matsonford Road and Montgomery Avenue (PA 320).
+All trains stop at Matsonford.
 The station lies 9.4 track miles from 69th Street Terminal.
 There is off-street parking available at this station, over the southwest corner of Matsonford & Montgomery.
 The tracks run above the southeast corner and bridges can be found over both streets.
 Until October 1995, the station was named Conshohocken Road.